4 Types of Innovation in Business: Process & Examples

 Disruptive Innovation

 Disruptive innovation, on the other hand, refers to the innovation that fundamentally changes how a market or industry operates through new technology.
 It results in unique offerings that challenge and replace traditional products, services, or approaches.
-This strategy often starts by targeting overlooked or niche markets before eventually moving mainstream, fundamentally altering the competitive landscape, displacing established competitors, and reshaping industry dynamics.
+This strategy often starts by targeting overlooked or niche markets, for instance, utilizing AI in education or developing technologies for healthcare challenges, before moving into the mainstream, fundamentally altering the competitive landscape, displacing established competitors, and reshaping industry dynamics.
 Disruptive innovations are a medium-to-high risk.
 Many fail, but as they usually use low-cost resources, the cost of failure is often manageable.

 Examples of disruptive innovation: